Linking surface phytoplankton to sinking carbon flux

 North Atlantic Aerosols and Marine Ecosystems Study (NAAMES)

 The North Atlantic Aerosols and Marine Ecosystems Study (NAAMES) was a five year NASA field campaign examining the North Atlantic annual phytoplankton bloom over four seasons/bloom phases.
 I participated in the 4th NAAMES cruise in March and April 2018 as a member of the science team.
 Since then, I have collaborated with other NAAMES team members on projects to characterize phytoplankton community composition from HPLC pigments (Kramer et al., 2020 Frontiers in Marine Science), to compare estimates of phytoplankton size from pigment-based methods vs. flow cytometry and cell imaging (Chase et al., 2020 L&O Methods), and to consider the role of phytoplankton community composition in net primary productivity (Fox et al., 2020 Frontiers; 2022 L&O Letters) or viral infection of cells measured on NAAMES (Diaz et al., 2021 Nature Communications).
+These fundamental questions in phytoplankton ecology, relating environmental change to community composition and physiology, remain a major area of interest for my current and future research directions.